Welcome to the Kids and Mentors Outdoors (K.A.M.O.) Website.

 K.A.M.O. is a unique mentoring organization that provides FREE to children year round activities.
 Kids get the opportunity to team with mentors over a period of several years so that their appreciation for nature can be more fully developed.
 KAMOKIDS can learn life-long outdoor skills and become future stewards of our resources.
 Parents are always welcome to participate in KAMO activities.

-Members of K.A.M.O.’s eight Wisconsin chapters plan, organize and finance outdoor adventures including hiking, wildlife viewing, canoeing, fishing, camping, hunting, orienteering, trapping, skiing, biking and snowshoeing.
+Members of K.A.M.O.’s seven Wisconsin chapters plan, organize and finance outdoor adventures including hiking, wildlife viewing, canoeing, fishing, camping, hunting, orienteering, trapping, skiing, biking and snowshoeing.
 The group’s mentors share a passion for nature and a keen desire to provide children who might not otherwise have the opportunity to get outdoors that chance.
 Each mentor is background checked.

 If you know a person who has a passion for the outdoors and likes to help young people, each chapter always has a need for new mentors.
 New mentors often bring something unique to a chapter which in turn brings variety into that group.
 Mentors do not have to be outdoor experts.
 They can learn as they go.
 A person who would like to look into becoming a KAMO mentor can become involved by contacting someone in the chapter nearest them found under the ‘chapters’ tab on this site.